gitloper-azara/alx-low_level_programming/0x0D-preprocessor/README.md

 359
 2. A program that prints the name of the file it was compiled from, followed by a new line.
+3. Function-like macro ABS(x) that computes the absolute value of a number x.